danionella/lsmaq/README.md

 ## Configure / customize

 #### defaultConfig.m
 This file defines the startup scan and grab properties, as well as your hardware configuration.
-Open this file and review the RIG CONFIGURATION section to make sure the settings reflect your hardware and wiring.
+Open this file and review the *rig configuration* section to make sure the settings reflect your hardware and wiring.
 You can also modify the grab and scan configuration in this file or start LSMAQ (section below) to adjust the properties in the UI.

 ## Properties